 If 2009 was the year organisations started taking virtualisation seriously, 2010 is going to be the year when pan-data centre virtualisation becomes mainstream.
-Driven by the need to save energy, space
+Driven by the need to save energy, space and human resources, physical IT platforms that are rapidly becoming non-competitive at the business level due to inflexibility, non-resilience and high capital and operating costs will need to adopt virtualisation to provide the needed competitiveness in the market.

 However, although virtualisation at the server, storage and network level is pretty well proven, Quocirca has found that many virtualisation projects are out of control and are seen by the business to be failing.
 This series of articles will try to help in identifying those areas where Quocirca has seen users struggle with virtualisation, and will aim to provide pointers for data centre managers to consider, helping to avoid the major pitfalls.